Home loans for Centrelink recipients

-How does a mortgage for people on Centrelink work?
+How do mortgages for people on Centrelink work?

-Jane is currently receiving Centrelink benefits and applies for a home loan
+Example: Jane applies for a home loan while on Centrelink

-Jane calculated what she could borrow based on her income alone and found that she would only be able to look at homes that cost around $396,000.
-Once she added the additional $200 she received weekly through her Centrelink benefit that number jumped to over $415,000.
+Jane calculated how much she could borrow based on her income alone and found that she would be able to look at homes that cost around $390,000.
+Once she added the additional $200 she received weekly through her Centrelink benefit that number jumped to $410,000.
 Since her children were still young, she was able to find a bank that met her in the middle and allowed her to borrow $400,000 to purchase a new home.

 Not all Centrelink benefits will be considered by a lender as an acceptable form of extra income.
-Those that are designated for a specific purpose, such as for pharmaceuticals, will not be added to your monthly earnings.
-Others may be considered, but only under certain conditions.
 The information below is a general guide only.
 Please remember that each lender might treat the below benefits in different ways: